astromatic/sextractor/branches/multi/src/levmar/README.txt

 can be obtained by contacting the author using the email address at the end of this file.

 COMPILATION
+ - The preferred way to build levmar is through the CMake cross-platform build system.
+The included CMakeLists.txt file can be used to generate makefiles for Unix systems or project files for Windows systems.
+CMakeLists.txt defines some configuration variables that control certain aspects of levmar and can be modified from CMake's user interface.
+The values of these variables are automatically propagated to levmar.h after CMake runs.
+   More information on how to use CMake can be found at http://www.cmake.org

- - You might first consider setting a few configuration options at the top of levmar.h.
+ - levmar can also be built using the supplied makefiles.
+Platform-specific instructions are given below.
+Before compiling, you might consider setting a few configuration options found at the top of levmar.h.
 See the accompanying comments for more details.

- - On a Linux/Unix system, typing "make" will build both levmar and the demo program using gcc.
+   -- On a Linux/Unix system, typing "make" will build both levmar and the demo
+      program using gcc.
 Alternatively, if Intel's C++ compiler is installed, it can be used by typing "make -f Makefile.icc".

- - Under Windows and if Visual C is installed & configured for command line use, type "nmake /f Makefile.vc" in a cmd window to build levmar and the demo program.
-In case of trouble, read the comments on top of Makefile.vc Visual C++ project files (levmar.vcproj and lmdemo.vcproj) are also included, however they are not supported and are only meant to serve as a starting point for creating your own.
-Check http://www.arstdesign.com/articles/prjconverter.html if you need to convert to .dsw/.dsp (i.e., Visual C++ 6.0) project files.
+   -- Under Windows and if Visual C is installed & configured for command line
+      use, type "nmake /f Makefile.vc" in a cmd window to build levmar and the demo program.
+In case of trouble, read the comments on top of Makefile.vc

- - levmar can also be built under various platforms using the CMake cross-platform build system.
-The included CMakeLists.txt file can be used to generate makefiles for Unix systems or project files for Windows systems.
-See http://www.cmake.org for details.

 MATLAB INTERFACE
-Since version 2.2, the levmar distribution includes a matlab interface.
+Since version 2.2, the levmar distribution includes a matlab mex interface.
 See the 'matlab' subdirectory for more information and examples of use.

 Notice that *_core.c files are not to be compiled directly; For example,